Skip to content

 Nested Loops

-Implement nested loop structures for complex processing:
+Implement nested loop structures for complex processing by composing loop nodes.

-var outerLoop = new WhileGraphNode(
+var outerLoop = new WhileLoopGraphNode(

-condition: state => state.GetInt("outer_iteration", 0) < 10,
+condition: state => state.GetValue<int>("outer_iteration") < 10,

 maxIterations: 15,